 Refusal: As you know you will no longer be eligible for the right to appeal.
 However, you may be eligible for an Administrative Review

-Error on visa copy: When you receive your visa from the Home Office, check that the following information is correct – Sponsor Licence number, full amount of time and Working condition.
+Error on visa copy: When you receive your visa from the Home Office, check that the following information is correct – Sponsor Licence number, the full amount of time and Working condition.

-Programme of study is 12 months or longer: you will be granted until the end of your programme plus four months.
+Program of study is 12 months or longer: you will be granted until the end of your programme plus four months.

-Programme of study is 6-12 months: you will be granted until the end of your programme plus two months.
+Program of study is 6-12 months: you will be granted until the end of your programme plus two months.

 Correcting errors: If you see any error you may ask the embassy to amend it.
 If you applied from inside of the UK and you have got an error with your personal details on your BRP, you must email [email protected] within 10 working days of receiving the card or you may be charged for a replacement and have to apply again.
 It currently costs £40 to apply for a replacement BRP and the application can take many weeks to be processed.